Welcome to the Counselling and Mental Health Service, please explore the services available via clicking on the links below.

 A-Floor, University House

-Our central service is based in University House and can be accessed via ASK in Alexandra Square.
+Our central service is based in University House and can be contacted via the methods above.
 Our College Wellbeing Officers are based in their respective Colleges.
 Please see the campus map.

 The central service is open Monday to Friday, 9am to 5pm (with the exception of Bank Holidays and University closure days).